How to make a Cinna-Mocha Latte at Home

 • Brew 2-3 shots of espresso and add it directly to your cup.
 Either swirl your cup or use a long-handled spoon to mix until all of your ingredients have incorporated into your espresso.

-So, there it is, a delicious way to start your day, or a yummy afternoon treat.
+So, there it is.
+A delicious way to start your day or a yummy afternoon treat.
 Brew up a latte and fill your kitchen with the amazing aroma of espresso.

 What is your favorite way to have your coffee in the morning?
 Let me know in the comments below.